 KAZIRANGA NATIONAL PARK

 Covering an area of approximately 430 sq kms, the UNESCO World Heritage Site of Kaziranga National Park is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
-It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every 5 sq km) making this park an incredibly rich biodiversity hotspot.
-With its marshy swamps and thickets of elephant grass, this park also supports large populations of Indian elephants, Indian bison, swamp deer, Capped Langurs, Hoolock Gibbons, and more.
+It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.) making this park an incredibly rich biodiversity hotspot.
+With its marshy swamps and thickets of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.

 Besides wildlife, Kaziranga National Park is also a birding paradise.
 A few of the bird species found here are the Oriental Honey Buzzard, Black-shouldered Kite, White-tailed Eagle, Himalayan Griffon and so on.
 During the winter months, the park’s marshes are home to large populations of migratory bird species including the Bar-headed Goose, Ruddy Shell Duck, and Red-crested Pochard.

 Explore this national park on jeep safaris, elephant back, and on foot.

 Kaziranga National Park also frequently draws comparisons to the Serengeti in Africa due to the park's abundance of wildlife and birds.

 Kaziranga and Manas National Parks are both UNESCO World Heritage Sites that offer incredible sightings of wildlife and birds.
 Both parks are home to the Royal Bengal Tiger, One-horned Rhinoceros, Indian Wild Water Buffalo, and the endangered Bengal Florican.
 Nameri National Park, on the other hand, is noted for excellent birding and rafting opportunities.